Environmental and

 154,769

-Customer End Use (Scope 3)
+Customer End Use (Subpart NN)

 Several factors influence our annual GHG emissions totals, including the expansion of our distribution system, fluctuations in customer end use, and our ongoing system modernization efforts.
 The general increase in our total reported emissions since 2017 is mainly due to customer growth and system expansion to meet rising customer demand.